 No data collection by us or outside our responsibility includes the transfer of data such as username, email address and individual device identifier to an app store (e.g., Google Play by Google, App Store by Apple, Galaxy Apps Store by Samsung) when downloading the respective application.
 We are unable to influence this data collection and further processing by the App Store as controller.

-When you access a respective site of our Online Offers that contains an embedded YouTube player, this establishes a connection to YouTube so the video or audio file can be transmitted and played back.
+When you access a respective site of our Online Offers that contains an embedded YouTube player, this creates a connection to YouTube so that the video or audio file can be transmitted and played back.
 In doing so, data is transferred to YouTube as a data processor.
 We are not responsible for the processing of such data by YouTube.

 Additional information on the scope and purpose of collected data, on further processing and usage of data by YouTube, on your rights and the privacy options available to be chosen by you, can be found in YouTube's data protection notice.